albert118/smart-app-banner/.github/README.md

 > [!NOTE]
 > This isn't for everyone.
 Most people should probably prefer the [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) approach.
 However, if you need a 'simple' banner that redirects to a _native_ mobile app then keep reading.
 >
+> For Safari support see [Safari Support](#safari-support).
-> For specific details on iOS and Safari specifically, read [here](https://developer.apple.com/documentation/webkit/promoting-apps-with-smart-app-banners) and for Android see [here](https://developer.chrome.com/blog/app-install-banners-native/).
+> For specific details on iOS and Safari, read [here](https://developer.apple.com/documentation/webkit/promoting-apps-with-smart-app-banners).
+> Likewise for Android see [here](https://developer.chrome.com/blog/app-install-banners-native/).

 <img src='https://github.com/user-attachments/assets/de1387da-e51a-4851-9a64-345dbf0349ce' style='width: 69%;' />